apache/maven-site/content/markdown/guides/mini/guide-3rd-party-jars-remote.md

 # Guide to deploying 3rd party JARs to remote repository

 Same concept of the [install:install-file](./guide-3rd-party-jars-local.html) goal of the maven-install-plugin where the 3rd party JAR is installed in the local repository.
-But this time the JAR will be installed both in the local and remote repository.
+But this time instead to local repository the JAR will be install both in the local and remote repository.

-To deploy a 3rd party JAR, use the deploy:deploy-file goal under maven-deploy-plugin.
+To deploy a 3rd party JAR use the deploy:deploy-file goal under maven-deploy-plugin.

 First, the wagon-provider(wagon-ftp, wagon-file, etc..) must be placed to your `${maven.home}/lib`.